cmbengue-ec-intl/cmbengue-ec-intl.github.io/about.markdown

 !["The Pitons of Saint Lucia."](/img/img2.jpg)

 Hi!
 I'm Cheikh, and welcome to my website.
 I've included a blog page here, so do check back periodically for updates.
 I live in the Caribbean on [Saint Lucia](https://en.wikipedia.org/wiki/Saint_Lucia) island.
-The photo above is taken on a catamaran off the coase of Saint Lucia.
+The photo above is taken on a catamaran off the coast of Saint Lucia.

 While I wouldn't call myself a technophile, I enjoy seeking and employing new technology to improve my environment.
 My interest in computers and computer technology started when I was introduced to a computer running on an Intel 80286 16-bit microprocessor with MS-DOS.
 Although I used computers then for standard tasks like word processing, spreadsheets, and database management, I was primarily interested in gaming.
 My interests have grown and evolved since then, particularly in designing and programming innovative solutions to existing and future problems.